ajberti/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific kitten.
+This endpoint retrieves a specific invoice

 ### HTTP Request